-Fred Chong Rutherford has worked in digital media for many years with companies like Zedge, Amazon, Nintendo of America, The Tetris Company, The Topps Company, NBC Universal, Viacom, Dow Jones, and Time, Inc.
+Fred Chong Rutherford has worked in digital media for many years with companies like Zedge, Amazon, Nintendo of America, The Tetris Company, The Topps Company, NBC Universal, Viacom, Dow Jones, Time, Inc., and CBS interactive,.

 Short films he’s written, produced and or directed have appeared at film festivals around the world, including The Kino Short Film Festival, San Diego Comic Con, Seattle Asian American Film Festival, Seattle International Film Festival, Satellites Independent Film Festival, StockStock and more.